 Starting school is the start of a new adventure for your child.
 Below you will find some useful resources to help you and your child to prepare for life in Reception.
-As the country has been in a period of lockdown this year we have included some activity suggestions that you can use at home, including an introduction to the phonics approach that we use at GEMS.
+As the country has been in a period of lockdown this year we have included some activity suggestions that you can use at home, including an introduction to the phonics approach that we use at DPA.

 When preparing to introduce any of the suggested activities with your child make sure it is a time when they are ready to engage, learning should be fun for everyone.
 Outside is a great place to learn, included here are many activities that can be explored outside.